Johns Hopkins COVID-19 Worldwide Tracking

-- With 4 million doses of vaccine administered so far in Virginia, more than one in three adults have received at least one dose and one in five adults are fully vaccinated.
+With more than 5.5 million doses of vaccine administered so far in Virginia, more than half of all adults have received at least one dose and one in three adults are fully vaccinated.
 Virginia is administering vaccine doses as quickly as they are provided by the federal government.

-- About a third of vaccine doses in Virginia are now being administered by retail pharmacy locations.
-These pharmacies are currently providing vaccination appointments to anyone eligible in Phase 1b, which includes people age 65 and older, people with high-risk medical conditions, and frontline essential workers.
-Pharmacies may expand to Phase 1c on April 11 and Phase 2 (general public) on April 18.
+About a third of vaccine doses in Virginia are now being administered by retail pharmacy locations, which are open to anyone age 16 or older.
 Individuals interested in getting vaccinated at a local pharmacy may visit VaccineFinder.org to find eligible pharmacy locations, hours, phone numbers, and scheduling links where available.
-While many pharmacies have continued to work directly with local health districts to vaccinate vulnerable populations, some pharmacies have online scheduling for vaccine appointments.

 If you or someone you know is feeling depressed or suicidal, please call one of the following numbers: